rosebaesj/rosebaesj.github.io/CV.md

 ### Seoul Science High School, 2013 to 2015

- * Thesis: “Fourier Analysis in Bi-complex Field”; Best Thesis Award in Major in Mathematic
+ * Thesis: “Fourier Analysis in Bi-complex Field”; Best Thesis Award in Major in Mathematics
  * GPA: 4.19

 <br/>